flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 and a demilitarized Caldari Prime.

-After losing *Shiigeru*, Heth reacted to the devastating strategic loss of leverage over the Gallente with poise and aplomb by immediately forcing the Admiral commanding the ship (a capsuleer) to [commit ritualistic suicide](http://community.eveonline.com/news/news-channels/world-news/breaking-news-yanala-forced-into-tea-maker-ceremony/).
+After losing *Shiigeru*, Heth reacted to the devastating strategic loss of leverage over the Gallente with poise and aplomb by immediately forcing Admiral Yanala, the capsuleer commanding the ship, to [commit ritualistic suicide](http://community.eveonline.com/news/news-channels/world-news/breaking-news-yanala-forced-into-tea-maker-ceremony/).
 You know, as galactic leaders do.
 Once the news of this broke, Heth's reign quickly spiraled downwards.
 Most of the Caldari mega-corporations had grown